Wednesday, December 10, 2014

 and casualties

 Shortly after the U.N voted for a Partition, to Share Palestine between the Arabs and the Jews...
 A mob of Arabs, attacked Jewish settlements, stores and other businesses in and around Jerusalem, wounding and killing scores of people...My father and his partner Moty, rented their garage from Mustafa, the Arab owner of the property; he hid them in the basement before the shouting Arab Mob arrived which asked for "The Two Jewish Mechanics, who were working in this Garage!
 "They did not come today!"X The Arab owner told the Mob...
 My father and Moti stayed until they Mob Dispersed and came back home, late at night...
 I was very young (four) and was oblivious to the Historical Drama, which was playing around me...
 In the past, I met Mustafa and played with his children, whenever I came to visit Aba in the garage.
 Mustafa was always nice!
-"He gave mw and and his kids candy and sent us to play Outdoors!"Some Arabs are bad, but others are good;"Mustafa is a Good Arab!"
+"He gave me and his kids candy and sent us to play Outdoors!"Some Arabs are bad but others are good;"Mustafa is a Good Arab"!
 I was thinking, trying to clear the confusion from my young brain...

 The Castel in the past